 Last week, the USPSTF unveiled a draft research plan it will use to guide what it calls a "systematic review" of evidence on breast screening.
 A resulting evidence report will form a USPSTF Recommendation Statement on the subject.

-The global breast imaging market is expected reach about $5 billion by 2017, according to a newly published report from Research and Markets.
+The global diagnostic imaging market is expected to grow from what was $20.7 billion in 2010 to $26.6 billion by 2016, according to a recent report from MarketsandMarkets.